BraveLittleRoaster/ethdumper/README.md

 Install with `python3 setup.py install`

 Collects dust or balances from a bunch of private keys you scraped off the internet or whatever with My Ether Wallet.
 Can scan/collect on 5,500~ wallets in a few hours.
-Nothing fancy.
+Nothing fancy 👍

+Example: `ethdumper -iL bunchakeys.txt -w 6 -o outfile.json`

 Usage: